aws-amplify/amplify-js/media/authentication_guide.md

 npm install aws-amplify
 ```

-On React app, we have provided some helpful components in `aws-amplify-react`
+On React app, there are helper components in `aws-amplify-react`
 ```
 npm install aws-amplify-react
 ```

-In React Native development, we package core APIs and components into one `aws-amplify-react-native`
+In React Native development, core APIs and components are packaged into `aws-amplify-react-native`
 ```
 npm install aws-amplify-react-native
 ```

 ## Configuration

-You are required to pass in an Amazon Cognito Identity Pool ID so that the library can retrieve base credentials for a user even in an UnAuthenticated state.
-You can configure it by yourself or let [AWS Mobile Hub do it for you](#automated-setup)!
+You are required to pass in an Amazon Cognito Identity Pool ID, allowing the library to retrieve base credentials for a user even in an UnAuthenticated state.
+You can configure it by yourself or let [AWS Mobile Hub do it for you](#automated-setup).

-Note: Ensure that user sign-in is set to optional in your app.
+Note: If using Mobile Hub, ensure that user sign-in is set to optional in your app.
 To do so, go your project on [AWS Mobile Hub console](https://console.aws.amazon.com/mobilehub/home.html#/) and click on your project, and then click on the **User Sign-in** tile.
 Verify that **Optional**
 button is selected in the options for Sign-In required.

 ### Manual Setup

-At the top of your application entry point add in the following code before your first in order to configure the library.
+At the top of your application entry point, add in the following code to configure the library:

 ```
 import Amplify from 'aws-amplify';